vrajeshtrichy/rk-porfolio-hugo/content/projects/project_05_dutch_eng/index.md

   list: "local"
 ---

-# Dutch to English Machine Translation using PyTorch Seq2Seq RNN

 This repository contains a machine translation project that translates Dutch sentences into English using PyTorch and a Sequence-to-Sequence (Seq2Seq) Recurrent Neural Network (RNN) model with attention.

 ## Dataset